laxmangautam/PySimbot/README.md

 You can configure the PySimbotApp in several ways by passing the parameters to the PySimbotApp's constructor.

-- robot_cls: the robot class
+- robot_cls: the robot class for initialing all robots in the simulation
 - num_robots: the number of robots
 - num_objectives: the number of foods
 - robot_default_start_pos: the start position of the robot in (x, y) tuple format
 - obj_default_start_pos: the start position of the food in (x, y) tuple format